PeterMosmans/apdfhelper/README.md

 #### Example

 ```
-python apdfhelper.py rewrite calendar.pdf output.pdf --toc toc.txt links.txt
+python apdfhelper.py rewrite calendar.pdf output.pdf --tocfile toc.txt links.txt
 ```

-Note that existing bookmarks will be removed, prior to importing new ones when `--toc` is supplied.
+Note that existing table of content entries will be removed, prior to importing new ones when `--tocfile` is supplied.

 ### Detailed link information